adicu/learn-webdev/webdev_curriculum.md

 *If you are using Windows, you may have to skip this section.
 We will be using the cURL program, which is pre-installed on Mac and Linux machines.
 It is possible to [install it on Windows][curl-win], but we won't walk through that process here.*

 The most basic way of interaction with an API call programmatically is through the command line.
-The [cURL](curl) program runs in Terminal, and is used (most simply) to copy the content at a URL and print it to the screen.
+The [cURL][curl] program runs in Terminal, and is used (most simply) to copy the content at a URL and print it to the screen.
 First, open Terminal.
 If you are on a Mac, open Finder, click `Applications` on the sidebar, open the `Utilities` folder, and then double click `Terminal`.

 Change directory into your *working directory*, or the directory where `app.py` is.